 Most common opiate withdrawal symptoms include:

 Opiate withdrawal symptoms are extremely painful both physically and mentally.
 You don’t have to struggle with opiate detox alone.
 Medical support is out there for you.
 Medical drug detox programs will, under doctor supervision, administer medications for opiate addiction to relieve withdrawal symptoms.
+The most common medications for withdrawal are Suboxone or Subutex.
 Call Recovery Connection now at 800-993-3869 to speak with an addition specialist about entering a medically supervised opiate addiction treatment center to detox comfortably.